polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 <!--
 Notes / stuff to add:
 - On how light clients work: https://github.com/paritytech/substrate/issues/5047#issuecomment-638708536
-- No longer include :code and :heap_pages in execution proofs: https://github.com/paritytech/substrate/pull/10419
-- what is the architecture of a Substrate node and how a client relates to other components in the framework

 Add section on Design assumptions:
 - all blockchains must run on "minimum hardware requirements"